Cucumber green mottle mosaic virus

 Symptoms

-CGMMV symptoms vary with the type and cultivar of the host plant, environmental conditions, plant growth state at the time of infection and the strain of the virus.
-In general, younger plants show more severe symptoms, however some host plants show no symptoms.
+CGMMV symptoms vary with the type and cultivar of the host plant, environmental conditions, plant growth state at the time of infection and strain of virus.

 Cucumber

-• Green mottling on young leaves and fruit surfaces.
+• Green mottling occurs on young leaves and fruit surfaces.

 • Whole plants may collapse.